-My heart felt a heavy weight at the announcement that I will for the next 10 months Volunteer in Rumphi.
+My heart felt a heavy weight at the announcement that I would be there for the next 10 months Volunteer in Rumphi.
 I recall wishing not to be placed anywhere in the northern part of Malawi.
 It was for the obvious reason of language.
 A typical Chewa (local tribe), raised among the Chewas would definitely find it hard to blend in among typical Tumbukas (local tribe).
 Well, not all wishes come true.
-Surprisingly, I embraced the fate quicker than I expected.
-Reality kicked in again on the day we left the Pre-Service Training venue for Lilongwe for the swearing in ceremony.
-"It is really happening," I whispered to myself.
+Surprisingly, I embraced fate quicker than I expected.
+Reality kicked in again on the day we left the Pre-Service Training venue for Lilongwe for the swearing-in ceremony.
+“It is really happening,” I whispered to myself.
 The thoughts of the adventure we were about to undertake got me teary-eyed.
-"We are really doing this, guys.
-Brace yourselves."
+“We are really doing this, guys.
+Brace yourselves.”
 I audibly repeated these words as I watched our bus depart for Lilongwe.

 I got almost a similar response from every friend I told that I was relocating to Rumphi.
 “Koma ndiye kutalitu!” (meaning that’s very far).
 I remember my closest friends having a long conversation about my relocation on our WhatsApp group.
 They assumed the worse.
 They jokingly give me sarcastic counsel like, ‘Take heart and enjoy the network and electricity while it lasts…you will not have these when you go to Rumphi.’
 We laughed about it.
 My parents encouraged me to embrace the journey as it is the beginning of maturity and independence.
 A fortnight and some days passed and it was time to begin the journey.